Diagnose Rot Symptoms - detect Rot before it damages your building

 * moisture readings can be taken off the stick with our Damp Meter

-Don't let Dry Rot spread & destroy your building - Ring for Free Technical Support Now -
+Don't let Dry Rot spread & destroy your building

 OR